davidyu/Robinson/README.md

 A real-time forward rendering framework for pedagogical purposes.

 The renderer supports basic geometric primitives, a couple of basic shaders and is fairly extendable.
+A live shader editor is also included for ease of shader prototyping.

 Currently, it targets modern web browsers using WebGL 2.0.
+[Check if your browser is supported](https://www.caniuse.com/#search=webgl%202).

 [Lame demo](http://davidyu.github.io/Robinson-web-samples/showcase/app.html)